Safety on the mind as Tour prepares for change

 How does cycling carry on?

-Part of the reason the cloud continues to hang over the sport is the fact few think there is a fix to stop potentially losing another rider in the same way - and the Tour de France, the sport's biggest race by some distance, is no more immune to such a tragic event than a race such as the Tour de Suisse.
+Part of the reason the cloud continues to hang over the sport is the fact few think there is a fix to stop potentially losing another rider in the same way - and the Tour de France, the sport's biggest race by some distance, is no more immune to such a tragic event than a race like the Tour de Suisse.

 "What's surprising is its intensity [at the Tour de France] - every day is full gas," says Britain's Tom Pidcock of Ineos Grenadiers - himself a very fast descender.
 "That surprised me a bit, actually."